 'O Sariputra, The Sandhabhasya of the Tathagatas is very difficult .'

-The '' Sandhyabhasa '' ('language of light and darkness') is a twilight language that has traditionally obscured the transmission of esoteric teachings.
-The twilight language served once to obscure the knowledge as well as to increase the intuition of the pupils.
+The '' Sandhyabhasa '' ('language of light and darkness') is a twilight language that has traditionally veiled the transmission of esoteric teachings.
+The twilight language served once to code the knowledge as well as to increase the intuition of the pupils.

-The Mahayana and the tantric buddhism (Vajrayana) also use a specific tantric symbolism.
+The Mahayana and the tantric buddhism (Vajrayana) also use their specific symbolism.

 The word gaṇḍa in the Gandavyuha - Sutra also means 'a language with double meaning'.